JuliaLang/julia/doc/src/devdocs/external_profilers.md

 The environment variable ensures that Julia waits until it has successfully connected to the Tracy profiler before continuing execution.
 Afterward, use the Tracy profiler UI, click `Connect`, and Julia execution should resume and profiling should start.

+### Adding metadata to zones

+The various `jl_timing_show_*` and `jl_timing_printf` functions can be used to attach a string (or strings) to a zone.
+For example, the trace zone for inference shows the method instance that is being inferred.

+The `TracyCZoneColor` function can be used to set the color of a certain zone.
+Search through the codebase to see how it is used.

 ### Hosting Tracy Traces Online

 *This section is yet to be written.*